MatrixOrbital/Arduino-HelloWorld/README.md

 3. Start of the program
 4. Main Loop of the program

-What you fill see on the screen on start
+What you will see on the screen on start:

 Line 1: Hello World!